apache/ignite/modules/raft-client/README.md

-# Ignite raft client module.
+# Ignite RAFT client module.
 This module provides a service for interoperability with RAFT replication group peers.